 I loved taking a walk down memory lane in my first Blog shared last week, especially when it comes to the planning and set-up of what is one of the most inspiring events I’ve had the privilege to be part of.
 With the Convention being an annual event, we now get to look forward to a renewal each year.
 We know that we can count on being reminded of why we do what we do, and the reason the Convention gives this to us is because of our attendees.
-And… where we left off in the last entry (CLICK HERE in case you missed it!), we were setting the stage for the arrival of 370 of some of our most passionate members and followers and this is the part where we get to sit back and just be amazed by each of them!
+And… where we left off in the last entry, we were setting the stage for the arrival of 370 of some of our most passionate members and followers and this is the part where we get to sit back and just be amazed by each of them!

 So… let’s get to the good stuff… the official opening of the Convention!

 The Thursday of Convention is our more informal day, as the educational sessions don’t officially kick-off until Friday.
 But, it’s proven to be an important (and busy) day with the hosting of our National Advocacy Training Session along with our newly-expanded OAC Member Mingle event.
 But, Thursday also marks the opening of Convention registration – and this is where it all starts to get a bit more real.
 I’m not sure if my team even noticed, but this year I was able to sit back and watch the opening of Convention from the sidelines.
 I loved being able to see the attendees’ reactions to the first smiles and welcomes they received and for me, this was the start of it all.
 All the months and months of planning are finally paying off.
 These are real people, not just names in an Excel document, and they are all VERY excited to be here to learn, listen and lean on others.
 All the more pressure to show everyone an inspirational and amazing time!